The top tourist attractions and places to visit in Nara – a fabulous city only a short day trip from Kyoto & Osaka.

 In Nara Prefecture, you get the unique opportunity to delve into Japan’s most ancient past.
 Nara was the first permanent capital of the then still young Japanese Kingdome.
 Some might say, it never got surpassed.
 Colossal Buddhist temples and intricate Shinto shrines survived the ages as a testament to its former glory.
 Hence the UNESCO declared it a World Heritage Site.

-As there are a loooot of temples and shrines so it really pays off to plan ahead, so you don’t miss out on Nara’s attractions.
+A quick glance on the Nara Map will tell you that there are a loooot of temples and shrines to explore.
+It really pays off to plan ahead, so you don’t miss out on Nara’s attractions.
 But that’s why you are here, eh?

 Looking for more things to do in Nara and beyond?
 Check out my massive list of the 20 best tourist attractions in Japan in Japan